San3-Cod3/eggdrop-scripts/README.md

 This is a collection of scripts for the [Eggdrop](https://eggheads.org) IRC bot.
 Most of them others wrote, but some are edited versions of those written by others and improvements made that I wanted.
+You may find eventually a few of mine here, or ones that I have heavily edited and made my own.

 # Scripts